Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 He faced each setback — whether it was a physical assault or imprisonment — with intense devotion and a sardonic wit.

-When prison authorities put Navalny in a tiny cell to punish him for minor infractions — allowing him access to a narrow concrete prison yard only in the early morning — he joked: “Few things are as refreshing as a walk in Yamal at 6:30 in the morning."
+When prison authorities put Navalny in a tiny cell because of minor infractions — giving him access to a narrow prison yard only in the early morning — he joked: “Few things are as refreshing as a walk in Yamal at 6:30 in the morning."

 Navalny was born in Butyn, about 40 kilometers (25 miles) outside Moscow.
 He received a law degree from People’s Friendship University in 1998 and did a fellowship at Yale in 2010.